 PRP – MICRO/MACRO Protocol with Exogenous Calcium Gluconate

-After obtaining 120 mL of blood from the patient, we then use a unique PRP protocol which incorporates the concept of traditional micro needling but extends this to include what we have termed macro needing.
+After obtaining 120 mL of blood from the patient, and obtaining PRP through use of the ANGEL PRP centrifuge, we then use a unique PRP protocol which incorporates the concept of traditional micro needling but extends this to include what we have termed macro needing.
 Use of 120 mL of PRP gives us approximately 17-20 mL of PRP to inject throughout the scalp - a volume we feel is essential in treating hair loss.
 We do not use ACell with PRP (as some countries do) as this is prohibited under Heath Canada regulations.

 We have abandoned use of a traditional skin roller (Dermaroller, etc) device on account of it creating excessive damage to hair fibers.
 Our micro needling and macro needling involves complete dermal puncture.
 As part of our PRP protocol, microneedling is not done with a roller but rather with a 30 gauge needle at a density of 4 intradermal site creations per square inch repeated at a second 15 minute interval.
 This serves to provide a pro-inflammatory wound healing response and helps activate platelets.
 Both our initial injection at injections are 15 minutes are done with use of freezing medications (local anesthetics).
 This is followed by macroneedling and PRP injection at a density of 5 intradermal site creations per square inch with a 25 gauge hypodermic needle.
 All of our PRP procedure is done with sterile hypodermic needles which are discarded at the end of the procedure and not reused.